CECILIA-MULANDI/noir-registry/cli-tool/README.md

 **"Package not found in registry"**
 - Make sure your registry server is running
-- Check the registry URL with `--registry` flag: `nargo-add package-name --registry http://your-registry.com/api`
+- Check the registry URL: `echo $NOIR_REGISTRY_URL` or use `--registry` flag
-- Verify the package name exists in your registry
+- Verify the package name exists: `curl $NOIR_REGISTRY_URL/packages/package-name`
+- Check network connectivity

+**"Failed to connect to registry"**
+- The tool will automatically retry 3 times with exponential backoff
+- Check that the registry URL is correct
+- Verify network connectivity: `curl $NOIR_REGISTRY_URL/health`
+- Check firewall/proxy settings

+**"Dependency already exists"**
+- The tool prevents duplicate dependencies
+- To update, manually edit Nargo.toml or remove and re-add